pipelight/doc.pipelight/introduction/description.md

 - On the first hand, it uses Javascript/Typescript to **manipulate bash strings**.
 - And on the other it uses Git as an **event detector**.

-For every others subsidiary tasks, pipelight heavily relays on popular rust crates (std, serde, rustix, watchexec, miette...)
+For every others subsidiary tasks, pipelight relays on popular rust crates (std, serde, rustix, watchexec, miette...).

+## As close to the kernel as possible.

+Pipelight uses the provided **kernel functions for process management**.

+Beeing this tightly coupled to the Linux kernel allows us to have very few software internal code that could disrupt processes execution without reporting.

+Resulting in the most **highly verbose** and **transparent logs** achievable.

 ## Who is it for ?

-**For every nerd that seeks fast and simple automation that can keep up to their needs and adapt quick**
+**It is for every programmer that seeks fast and simple automation that can keep up to his needs and adapt quick**.

-But, here, simple doesn't mean simplistic.
+Beware!
+Simple doesn't mean simplistic.
-It means that complex and avant-gardist pipeline behaviors can be achived with a minimal overhead.
+It means that even complex and avant-gardist pipeline behaviors can be achived with a minimal overhead.

 ### Pragmatic Programmers

-It end the struggle with configuration optimised languages (YAML/TOML).
+Pipelight ends the struggle with configuration optimised languages (YAML/TOML).

 Instead of combining multiple keywords and flags, the pipeline logic can be written in Javascript/Typescript.
-You van then define pipelines with concepts you are already comfortable with like variables, loops and functions.
+You can then define pipelines with concepts you are already comfortable with like variables, loops and functions.

 ### Frugal Power User